department-of-veterans-affairs/va.gov-team/platform/cms/research/VBA-discovery/VBA-public-contact-discovery-research-plan.md

   * Event- and staff-related information
   * Situational updates related to a facility

-This research will follow or run partially in parallel to a related effort (link to Veteran research plan) to understand the needs of Veterans when visiting a VBA facility and getting services.
+This research will follow or run partially in parallel to a [related effort]([link to Veteran research plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/regional-offices/research/2022-8-veteran-facing/research-plan.md)) to understand the needs of Veterans when visiting a VBA facility and getting services.

 ## Outcomes
 The results of this research will be used to develop recommendations for OCTO-DE to inform a future direction for: